First popular recording by Tommy Dorsey & His Clambake 7 with Edythe Wright (1937).

 Also recorded by Midge Williams & Her Jazz Jesters (1937), Carl Perkins (1960), Alice Cooper (1974).

 “Lena Horne recorded the song with the Metro-Goldwyn-Mayer Studio Orchestra on March 30, 1948.
 Her performance appeared in the film, Words and Music, a fictionalized biography of the partnership of Rodgers and Hart.
+In 1957, Ella Fitzgerald covered ‘The Lady is a Tramp’ for the album Ella Fitzgerald Sings the Rodgers & Hart Song Book.
 Jazz pianist Carl Perkins recorded an instrumental version in 1960.
-In 1968, Sinatra recorded a one-off production of ‘The Lady is a Tramp’ as a favor for Ringo Starr.
-Retitled ‘The Lady Is A Champ’, Sammy Cahn rewrote the lyrics, personalizing them for the surprise gift for Maureen Starkey, a big Sinatra fan, for her 22nd birthday.
-Only one copy was made and then the master tapes were destroyed.

 “Tony Bennett and Lady Gaga recorded a version of this song for his 2011 album Duets II, and together performed the song live on ABC’s Thanksgiving special dedicated to, written, directed, produced and hosted by Gaga entitled A Very Gaga Thanksgiving.
 The song, even though not officially released as a single, entered the Japan Hot 100, where it has managed to peak at #33; it has also entered the Top 200 extension to the UK Singles Chart.”